-A 95% mortgage is a loan for 95% of a property’s price, meaning you need to provide a 5% deposit to cover the remainder.
+A 95% mortgage is a loan for 95% of a property’s price.
+With a 95% mortgage, you'd need to provide a 5% deposit to cover the remainder.

 For example, if you wanted to buy a house worth £200,000 with a 95% mortgage, you'd borrow £190,000 (95% of the price) and put down £10,000 of your own money (the remaining 5%).

-Our mortgage deposit calculator shows how long it could take to save a deposit for a property in your area.
+If you're currently saving towards a deposit, our mortgage deposit calculator shows how long it could take you to build up 5% of the cost of a property in your chosen area.

 Generally speaking, the bigger the loan-to-value (LTV) ratio of your mortgage, the higher the interest rate you’ll be charged - so 95% mortgages tend to have higher interest rates than, say, 85% mortgages.

 For this reason, it can sometimes be beneficial to save up a bigger deposit so you can get a cheaper mortgage deal.